project-oak/oak/rfcs/1440_generic_planner_node.md

 The planner node will also be responsible for routing invocations from the gRPC- and HTTP server pseudo nodes to the right receiver node based on the associated labels.
-Since it would be possible for multiple nodes to have the same Label, the planner node would need an indication of which node should be the invocation recipient for a specific label.
+Since it would be possible for multiple nodes to have the same label, the planner node would need an indication of which node should be the invocation recipient for a specific label.

 ### Manifest File

-The manifest file will be will be passed to the application as part of the initial configuation map as a TOML file.
+The manifest file will be will be passed to the application as part of the initial configuration map as a TOML file.
 The file will be deserialised into the following structure:

 ```rust